William Cash, born in Scotland c. 1653, emigrates to America c. 1670.

 Happiness Is You

 1966 June divorces Rip Nix.
 Vivien starts divorce proceedings.
-Bought property at Hendersonville.
+Finds property at Hendersonville.
 Arrested in Starkville, Mississippi.

 Carl Perkins (not related to Luther) joins the show.